Mastering Visualization for High-Stakes Success

 The Quiet Power of Gratitude

 Gratitude is more than saying “thank you.”
-It’s a shift in perspective that changes how we move through the world, and through our work.
+It’s a shift in perspective that changes how we move through the world.
 In a culture built on productivity and performance, gratitude can feel like a pause button we don’t have time to press.
 Yet that pause is precisely where transformation begins.

 Mergers Don’t Fail on Paper, They Fail with People.